cassianotadaoyasumitsu/kazan/README.md

 #Kazan.app
-Adminitrate your enployees and your requests.
+Administrate your enployees and your requests.
 Simple like that.

 ## To start
 Follow all steps to run the application locally.
 To set up Basic Data, please run:

 ### Access the directory

 ```bash